How to Block Spotify Ads from Any Device

-Perhaps, the safest way to enjoy music without limitations and ads is simply by buying a Spotify subscription.
-Instead of wasting money on unstable VPN solutions, or having to deal with paid music converters, one could find a way to use an official premium service at a fraction of its full cost.
-To admit, Spotify offers paid subscription plans at reasonable prices and, oftentimes, presents newcomers up to 3 months of premium usage.
+Perhaps the safest way to enjoy music without limitations and ads is simply by buying a Spotify subscription.
+Instead of wasting money on unstable VPN solutions or dealing with paid music converters, one could find a way to use an official premium service at a fraction of its full cost.
+To admit, Spotify offers paid subscription plans at reasonable prices and frequently presents newcomers with up to 3 months of premium usage.

 Not just a joy of listening to music without ads, but a bunch of other great features come with a paid Spotify subscription plan:

 - Downloading songs for listening offline;

 - Higher sound quality (HQ);

 - Full library of music and podcasts (except those blocked in specific countries);

 - Multiple devices support, etc.

 What about a price reduction?
 Spotify always has some specials — promotions or limited-time deals.
 This way, you can try Spotify Premium as a free trial and get it for the next few months with a massive discount.
 A little hint: using a VPN can help you navigate country-specific promotions.

-Another good way to save a couple of bucks on a Spotify subscription is by purchasing a Family plan.
-Living under the same address, up to 6 people can enjoy all the benefits of a Premium account — for less than a third of a normal price each.
+Another good way to save a few bucks on a Spotify subscription is by purchasing a Family plan.
+Living under the same address, up to 6 people can enjoy all the benefits of a Premium account — for less than a third of the regular price each.
 Students can get themselves a personal Spotify Premium for just half of its price as well.

 This way, the company is adapting to the needs of its diverse audience, making legal, quality music streaming maximally affordable.
 Some of your most beloved artists are benefiting from that, too, as streaming platforms become their primary source of income.

 Obviously, paid options offer more comfort, even though blocking ads on Spotify is possible with a free plan.
 Ultimately, this is entirely up to you, whether you want to find a free workaround or contribute to the community of Spotify subscribers.
-One thing for sure: with all its fantastic music and technical capability, Spotify will continue expanding its audience and becoming a greater platform.
+One thing is certain: with all its fantastic music and technical capability, Spotify will continue expanding its audience and becoming a more significant platform.